vbelz/Movie-recommender/README.md

 The python file that will house the instructions for launching a web server is available at `application.py`

+It consists in three functions `index`, `recommender` and `results` related to the templates `index.html`, `recommender.html` and `results.html` provided in `templates` folder.

+The index page will welcome the user and invite him to access the recommender page.
+In the recommender page, the user will be asked to fill a form and rate 5 movies of his choice.
+These movies and rating will be passed to the results function via request.args.
+Then, the Recommender class (see next section for more details) will be instantiate with these values and will predict the 5 movies to recommend.
+These movies will then be printed in the `results.html` page.

 <img src="img/form_page.png" alt="website form" title="website form" />